triton-inference-server/fastertransformer_backend/docs/llama_guide.md

 # Update
 + offer `int8_mode` support in `libfastertransformer.cc` to make sure the compiler can find matching function.
-+ remove `decoupled mode: true` in [config.pbtxt](../all_models/llama/fastertransformer/config.pbtxt#L31) the `decoupled mode` seems to be a bug, not fixed so far.
-If you have any solution to this, welcome to contribute.
++ fix the `decoupled mode` support, you may get access to decoupled mode with a higher version of tritonserver base image!
+(23.04 tested)